 Madison, Wisconsin, United States

-Aim 1: Change in gait speed
+Aim 1: Change in Gait Speed

 Gait Speed is a physical performance measure identified as a sensitive clinical indicator of health, mortality, healthcare utilization, and independence in ambulation, and is feasible to test in hospitalized older adults.
 A 4 meter walk test will be conducted on admission to the study, discharge from the hospital and at 3 months post discharge in the subjects home or the hospital or clinic.
 A trained member of the research team will conduct the gait speed test.
 Interrater reliability for the 4 meter walk test will be conducted between all members of the research team prior to collecting gait speed data on study participants.
 Change scores will be calculated as the difference among gait speeds measured at each time points.

-Aim 1: Change in self-report on Activities of Daily Living (ADL)
+Aim 1: Change in Self-report on Activities of Daily Living (ADL)

 Aim 1: Change in Life Space Assessment

-The UAB Life Space Assessment (LSA) is a self-report scale of ambulation that measures spaces patients' move in, the frequency of moving into those spaces, and dependency in moving into those spaces.
+The University of Alabama at Birmingham (UAB) Life Space Assessment (LSA) is a self-report scale of ambulation that measures spaces patients' move in, the frequency of moving into those spaces, and dependency in moving into those spaces.
 This scale has demonstrated reliability and predictive validity and sensitivity to change after hospital stay.
 Level scores are calculated by multiplying the life-space level (higher numbers indicate farther distances moved, e.g., 1-inside the home to 5-places outside of the person's town), degree of independence (higher scores indicate greater independence), and frequency of movement (higher scores equal greater frequency).
 Total scores range from 0 (totally bed-bound) to 120 (moved out of town every day without assistance).
 A trained member of the research team will collect patients self-report on Life Space.
 Change scores will be calculated as the difference among LSA ambulation measured at each time point.

 Aim 2: Hospital Readmissions